Audio updated March 29, 2026, for Apple device compatibility.

 If hunger becomes calmer and more predictable, glucose variability is usually improving.

-A calmer glucose curve across the day—not flawless numbers.
+The practical goal is a calmer glucose curve across the day—not flawless numbers.

 IX.
 The Big Takeaway: Calm Glucose, Better Results